-- 1. If you are the Retiree, Fund benefits will be provided without reduction, except as provided in the first bullet of rule 7 below, in which case Fund benefits otherwise payable will be determined after the benefits of the other employer-sponsored Group Plan. - 2.
+- 1. If you are the Retiree, Fund benefits will be provided without reduction, except as provided in rule 7 below, in which case Fund benefits otherwise payable will be determined after the benefits of the other employer-sponsored Group Plan. - 2.
 If you are the Dependent Spouse of a Retiree, Fund benefits will be paid for eligible expenses not covered by the other Group Plan. - 3.
-If a claim is made for a Dependent child whose parents are not separated or divorced, the benefits of the Group Plan that covers the Eligible Individual as a Dependent child of a parent whose date of birth, excluding year of birth, occurs earlier in the calendar year, will be determined before the benefits of the Group Plan that covers that Eligible Individual as a Dependent child of a parent whose date of birth, excluding year of birth, occurs later in the calendar year.

-If either Group Plan does not have the provisions of this rule regarding Dependents, which results either in each Group Plan determining its benefits before the other or in each Group Plan determining its benefits after the other, the provisions of this rule will not apply, and the rule set forth in the Plan that does not have the provisions of this rule will determine the order of benefits.

-- 4. If a claim is made for a Dependent child whose parents are separated or divorced and the parent with custody of the child has not remarried, the benefits of a Plan that covers the child as a Dependent of the parent with custody of the child will be determined before the benefits of a Plan that covers the child as a Dependent of the parent without custody. - 5.
-If a claim is made for a Dependent child whose parents are separated or divorced and the parent with custody of the child has remarried, the benefits of a Plan that covers the child as a Dependent of the parent with custody will be determined before the benefits of a Plan that covers the child as a Dependent of the stepparent, and the benefits of a Plan that covers that child as a dependent of the stepparent will be determined before the benefits of a Plan that covers that child as a dependent of the stepparent will be determined before the benefits of a Plan that covers that child as a dependent of the stepparent will be determined before the benefits of a Plan that covers that child as a dependent of the parent without custody. - 6.
-In the case of an Eligible Individual for whom claim is made as a Dependent child whose parents are separated or divorced, where there is a court decree that would otherwise establish financial responsibility for the medical, dental or other health care expenses with respect to the child, then notwithstanding rules 4 and 5 above, the benefits of a Plan that covers the child as a Dependent of the parent with financial responsibility will be determined before the benefits of any other plan that covers the child as a Dependent child. - 7.
-When rules 1 through 6 do not establish an order of benefit determination, Fund benefits will be provided without reduction, if the Eligible Individual has been eligible continuously for benefits from this Fund for a longer period of time than he or she has been continuously eligible for benefits from the other Group Plan, provided that: - The benefits of a Group Plan covering the Eligible Individual on whose expenses claim is based as a laidoff or retired employee, or Dependent of that person, will be determined after the benefits of any other Group Plan covering that person as an active employee or dependent of an active employee; and - If either Group Plan does not have a provision regarding laid-off or retired employees, which results in each Group Plan determining its benefits after the other, then the immediately preceding provision will not apply.
+If a Claim is made for a Dependent child whose parents are not separated or divorced, the benefits of the Group Plan that covers the Eligible Individual as a Dependent child of a parent whose date of birth, excluding year of birth, occurs earlier in the calendar year, will be determined before the benefits of the Group Plan that covers that Eligible Individual as a Dependent child of a parent whose date of birth, excluding year of birth, occurs later in the calendar year. - 4.
+If the other Group Plan does not have the provisions of rule 3 above regarding Dependents the provisions of the other Group Plan will determine the order of benefits. - 5.
+If a Claim is made for a Dependent child whose parents are separated or divorced and the parent with custody of the child has not remarried, the benefits of a Plan that covers the child as a Dependent of the parent with custody of the child will be determined before the benefits of a Plan that covers the child as a Dependent of the parent without custody. - 6.
+If a Claim is made for a Dependent child whose parents are separated or divorced and the parent with custody of the child has remarried, the benefits of a Plan that covers the child as a Dependent of the parent with custody will be determined before the benefits of a Plan that covers the child as a Dependent of the stepparent, and the benefits of a Plan that covers that child as a Dependent of the stepparent will be determined before the benefits of a Plan that covers that child as a Dependent of the parent without custody. - 7.
+In the case of an Eligible Individual Dependent child whose parents are separated or divorced and where there is a court decree that establishes financial responsibility for the medical, dental or other health care expenses with respect to the child; then notwithstanding rules 4 and 5 above, the parent with financial responsibility will be determined before the benefits of any other plan that covers the child as a Dependent child. - 8.
+When rules 1 through 7 do not establish an order of benefit determination, Fund benefits will be provided without reduction, if the Eligible Individual has been eligible continuously for benefits from this Fund for a longer period of time than he or she has been continuously eligible for benefits from the other Group Plan, provided that: - The Group Plan covering an Eligible Individual as an active employee or Dependent of an active employee provides benefits without reduction and the benefits of a Group Plan covering the Eligible Individual as a laid-off or retired employee will be determined second.